ardalis/Specification/README.md

 ```
 Specifications should be defined in an easily-discovered location in the application, so developers can easily reuse them.
 The use of this pattern helps to eliminate many commonly duplicated lambda expressions in applications, reducing bugs associated with this duplication.

-We're shipping a built-in repository implementation [RepositoryBase](https://github.com/ardalis/Specification/blob/main/Specification.EntityFrameworkCore/src/Ardalis.Specification.EntityFrameworkCore/RepositoryBaseOfT.cs), ready to be consumed in your apps.
+We're shipping a built-in repository implementation [RepositoryBase](https://github.com/ardalis/Specification/blob/main/src/Ardalis.Specification.EntityFrameworkCore/RepositoryBaseOfT.cs), ready to be consumed in your apps.
 You can use it as a reference and create your own custom repository implementation.

-## Running the tests

-This project needs a database to test, since a lot of the tests validate that a specification is translated from LINQ to SQL by EF Core.
-To run the tests, we're using docker containers, including a docker-hosted SQL Server instance.
-You run the tests by simply running `RunTests.bat` or `RunTests.sh`.

 ## Reference